russdanner/plugin-craftercms-hubspot/README.md

 ## Move the script processor to the deployer
 `DEPLOYER_HOME/processors/scripts`

+## Create a JWT Token in Crafter Studio
+Log in to Crafter Studio and use the token management screen to generate a JWT token

 ## Configure the processor in your target
 ```
       - processorName: scriptProcessor